 1.1.
-Patients can be referred by the clinical nurse consultant (CNC) or medical staff at the time of preoperative assessment.
+Women can be referred by medical staff at the time of preoperative assessment.
 Requests for bookings should be communicated to the CNC who will subsequently communicate this to the Access and Demand Manager at the weekly A&D meeting.
 The request should also be noted in the anaesthetic assessment and or medical admission request.